 “This fragment of Ezekiel 4:9, while initially intended to help a besieged Jerusalem make bread when supplies were low, turned out to be a recipe for an extraordinarily nutritious loaf that contains all of the essential amino acids.

 Hemp seeds are exceptionally nutritious and rich in healthy fats, protein, and various other minerals.

-25% of their calories is high-quality protein.
-That's about 10 grams of protein in every 2 tablespoons of hemp seeds (38).
+25% of their calories are high-quality protein.
+That’s about 10 grams of protein in every 2 tablespoons of hemp seeds (38).

 Hemp seeds are also rich in two essential fatty acids, linoleic acid (omega-6) and alpha-linolenic acid (omega-3) (39).

 They contain significant amounts of all nine essential amino acids (though it’s too low in lysine to be considered complete), as well as plenty of magnesium, zinc, iron, and calcium.